websanco/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/collections-and-collection-pages/about-collections-and-collection-pages.md

    This information applies to Liferay DXP 7.3+.
 In previous Liferay versions, Collections were called Content Sets.
 For information on Content Sets, see `Liferay DXP 7.2 <#liferay-dxp-7-2>`_.
 ```

 Collections are sets of content items that you can use to group and filter information.
 Consider the following example.
 You plan to create a new section in your product web page with customer success stories.
 You want this section to show new success stories automatically as these stories are published.
-In this case, you can create a Collection that groups all your success stories, with a Collection Page that shows the Collection's content.
+In this case, you can create a Collection that groups all your success stories with a Collection Page that shows the Collection's content.
 In addition to Collection Pages, you can show this Collection in other Content Pages using a Collection Display Fragment (for more information, see [Displaying Collections](../../site-building/displaying-content/additional-content-display-options/displaying-collections.md).)

 There are two types of Collections in Liferay: